 When in emotional pain or discontentment, my default reactions were to either numb out/escape (with food, TV, sleep, travel etc.) or to obsess and try to think, think, think my way out of a dilemma.

-These reactions were so habitual I’ve napped days away and inhaled countless bags of trail mix without pausing.
-Both default mechanisms provided an immediate sense of relief and comfort from emotional overwhelm.
-The benefits however were temporary and usually problematic.
+These reactions were so habitual I napped days away and inhaled countless bags of trail mix without pausing.
+Both default mechanisms provided an immediate sense of relief and comfort from emotional overwhelm, however the benefits were temporary and usually problematic.

 It is so tempting to burn time crafting and strategizing a master plan of action that will theoretically solve all your problems in one swoop.

 Ever spend hours/days/weeks plotting how you’d get in shape – without ever putting on your exercise gear and moving your body?

 Or perhaps it was about getting out of debt, without planning a budget, opening bills, etc.